 Short answer: It's fun!
 It's also challenging, as one must face many fears and insecurities while climbing.
 It takes coordination and some strength, so it is a very rewarding activity.
 Every tree is unique, and exploring the canopy of a tree is a lofty experience (no pun intended; well, maybe).
 There's something indescribable about resting on a branch far above the rest of the world, feeling the breeze and the sway of the living tree underneath you, listening to the sounds of the animals around you and leaving the bustle of everyday life.
 It is a very unique experience and builds confidence in oneself.

-It’s always wise to be prepared for the weather and to bring some gloves if you have soft hands.
+In preparing for a tree climb, bring some gloves if you have soft hands (we will have some gloves on site, but they are one size and bulky).
 Wear tennis shoes or boots, avoiding flip-flops, sandals or high heels.
 Wear comfortable clothes that you can move around in.

 No training is necessary for most programs unless otherwise indicated; we will provide training and only expect for participants to be able to follow rules respectfully.

 Absolutely yes!
 We desire that all can participate and enjoy the many activities and classes that we offer.
 One of our soft spots is providing tree climbing rigging to enable wheelchair-bound individuals access into the tree canopy.
 Please contact us for details and pricing, as special rigging, time and additional staff are required for these types of accommodations (especially for tree climbs).